I love New Orleans.

 Once again, cassava flour shines through as an incredible gluten-free and grain-free white flour substitute in this recipe.
 It cooks up the most perfect looking, smelling, and tasting roux I've ever made with a gluten-free flour.
 Period.

 This recipe was developed using inspiration from The Gumbo Shop's and Coop's Place's recipes.
-Definitely check out both places if you visit New Orleans, although I can't vouch for their gluten-free-ness since I haven't been to either in the last 5 years.
+Definitely check out both places if you visit New Orleans, although I can't vouch for their gluten-free-ness since I haven't been to either since going Paleo.